monkeyK1n9/place/README.md

 # Place

-PlaYce is an event application for Cameroon that helps users find events based on their interests, location, and availability.
+Place is an event application for Cameroon that helps users find events based on their interests, location, and availability.

 # Description